Guides

 def summarize_document(client, document_text):

-# Every API call inside this function will automatically
+# Every GenAI call inside this function will automatically

 response = client.chat.completions.create(